dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 When the workflow gets to the first function that does not have a saved output and hence _didn't_ previously complete, it executes normally, thus "resuming from where it left off."
 Let's look at how this procedure obtains all three guarantees above.

-1. Any interrupted workflow is re-executed until it completes, so workflows always run to completion.
+1. Any interrupted workflow is re-started and re-executed until it completes, so workflows always run to completion.
 2. DBOS records each transaction's output as part of the transaction and re-executes it if and only if the output is not found, so transactions execute exactly once.
 3. DBOS records each communicator's output after it completes and re-executes it if and only if the output is not found, so communicators are tried at least once but never re-execute after completion.